2022 ~ 2023 Winners!

 The Kaminari Japanese Film Festival is for everyone with a dream to become a filmmaker!
 Our only requirements are that your film is low budget.
 Our judges just love low budget movies because they've made them themselves (one time too many as a matter of fact!)

 No major film studios are welcomed.
-None.
 We are a truly independent film festival designed for lovers of films and people who can use great ideas to make new and interesting projects instead of throwing cash down the bin faster than a Yakuza chopping off his pinky.

 Consider us your first step towards Raindance Film Festival (our Godfather partners in London) and the Japan Indies Film Festival (JIFF) as these two festivals are our big sisters - and they support us - in this game of indies films.
 Winners get fee waivers to BOTH festivals!